DeepInThought-2005/chess_clocker/README.md

 # compiling

 To use this little programm, in Linux:
-1. click
+1. download my programm on your computer as a zip file
-1. ctrl+alt+T open the Terminal
+2. ctrl+alt+T open the Terminal
+3. give command: cd Download
+4. unzip